BeycanPress/cryptopay-lite/readme.txt

 * Added: If there is only one wallet, the Pay now text is updated to Pay with {walletName} and a direct connection is established
 * Added: ENS domain support for Ethereum network
 * Added: Price update feature at regular intervals after selecting the network and cryptocurrency
-* Added: Custom image choosing for EVM Based networks (Bacuse networks like Arbitrum and Optimism show Ethereum icon due to ETH nativecoin)
+* Added: Custom image choosing for EVM Based networks (Because networks like Arbitrum and Optimism show Ethereum icon due to ETH Native Coin)
 * Added: Phantom wallet support for Ethereum networks (Currently only supports mainnet)
 * Added: Feedback area to get users' opinions and improve our product better
 * Improved: The version system has been brought to the Websocket system of payment with QR.
 This way, you won't be stuck with any version-related incompatibilities